dgraph-io/dgraph/wiki/content/get_started/index.md

 ' | python -m json.tool | less
 ```

-### TODO - Fix this cross link.
 This should give you an idea of some of the queries Dgraph is capable of.
-A wider range of queries can been found in the {{< relref "query-language.md" >}} section.
+A wider range of queries can been found in the [Query Language]({{< relref "query-language/index.md" >}}) section.

 ## Need Help
 * Please use [discuss.dgraph.io](https://discuss.dgraph.io) for questions, feature requests and discussions.